ros-sports/ipm-docs/soccer.rst

    </launch>

-The resulting visualization could look like this (note that this image also shows a visualization of the :ref:`IPM Image Node`, which not only projects the detections, but also the image itself to the world space).
+The resulting visualization could look like this (note that this image also shows a visualization of the :ref:`IPM Image Node`, which not only projects the detections but also the image itself to the world space).
 You can see the ball as well as the robot detections on the field.

 .. image:: images/ipm2_crop.png